 Winter in Albuquerque

 Winter is Albuquerque’s coldest season.
 Daytime highs only reach the mid-40s Fahrenheit (7 degrees C) , while evening temps cling to the 20-degree F (-7-degree C) mark.
 Although most snowstorms call for a broom to clear walks rather than snow shovels, occasional storms can dump almost a foot of snow on the city.
-With its typically robin’s egg–blue skies even this season, the snow usually melts within a day.
+With its typical robin’s egg–blue skies even this season, the snow usually melts within a day.
 The snowfall is heavier in the nearby Sandia Mountains.
 Snowshoe trails trace the peaks and ski runs carve the back side of the mountain.
 The season extends to March, though late-season skiers may find more ice than fresh powder that time of year.

 What to pack: Pack a jacket, hat, gloves, and closed-toed shoes.
 Most locals opt for wool coats or down jackets.
 Layer with sweaters and long-sleeved tops underneath.
 With sunny days even in winter, sunglasses are also handy.